umerdeveloper/Calculator_Project_2/Calculator_Project_2/README.md

 9. 0 can not add in start
 10. if dot press in start add (0.)
 11. (-/+) pressed add into start of value
+12. operator can not come after operator or if empty textview